THE-DEEPDAS/Anveshak/docs/simplified-parser-docs.md

 # Simplified Resume Parser Documentation

-The Cold Mailer application now includes a simplified yet effective resume parsing algorithm that focuses on extracting skills, experience, and projects from PDF resumes without requiring additional dependencies like pdf.js.
+The Anveshak  application now includes a simplified yet effective resume parsing algorithm that focuses on extracting skills, experience, and projects from PDF resumes without requiring additional dependencies like pdf.js.

 ## Overview